Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Structure of the solution: random averaging operators

 Case (a): Here we have at least two inputs $v^{(j)}$ with $N_j=2M$, so by either (\ref{mainmult1}) or (\ref{mainmult2}) we can bound by removing a set of measure $\leq C_{\theta}e^{-(\tau^{-1}M)^\theta}$, which suffices.

 Case (b): Here we have $v^{(2)}=N^{(1)}=2M$, while $\iota_2=-$.
 By (\ref{mainmult3}) we have the same bound as above.

-Case (c): This term, \emph{with the $\chi_{\tau}(t)$ factor}, can be written as where $\mathcal{P}_L^{\pm}$ are defined as in (\ref{devop1}) and (\ref{defop2}) (with subscript $L$ to indicate $L$ dependence). {If $L\leq L_0$ then} by (\ref{induct4}) we can bound which suffices.
-Note that here no further set of $\omega$ needs to be removed; {if $L>L_0$ then this term can be bounded in the same way as in case (d) below, by removing a set of measure $\leq C_{\theta}e^{-(\tau^{-1}M)^\theta}$.}
+Case (c): This term, \emph{with the $\chi_{\tau}(t)$ factor}, can be written as where $\mathcal{P}_L^{\pm}$ are defined as in (\ref{devop1}) and (\ref{defop2}) (such expressions can be defined even if $(2M,L)\not\in\mathcal{K}$, and we use subscript $L$ to indicate $L$ dependence).
+If $L\leq L_0$ then by (\ref{induct4}) we can bound which suffices.
+Note that here no further set of $\omega$ needs to be removed.
+If $L>L_0$ then this term can be bounded in the same way as in case (d) below, by removing a set of measure $\leq C_{\theta}e^{-(\tau^{-1}M)^\theta}$.

 Case (d): Here we have, due to the factor $v_M^\dagger-v_{L_0}^\dagger$, that $N^{(1)}=2M$ and $N^{(2)}\gtrsim M^{1-\delta}$; so by either (\ref{mainmult1}) or (\ref{mainmult2}) we can bound by removing a set of measure $\leq C_{\theta}e^{-(\tau^{-1}M)^\theta}$, which suffices.